raddatzk/spring-boot-starter-occp/README.md

 ## Getting started

-The library is available on [Maven Central][mavencentral], so you can use Gradle and Maven to include this starter in your project.
+The library is available on [Maven Central](https://mvnrepository.com/), so you can use Gradle and Maven to include this starter in your project.

 ### Maven